sensu/sensu-docs/content/sensu-go/6.0/learn/glossary.md

 [Read more about dynamic runtime assets][4].

 ## Backend
-A flexible, scalable observation event pipeline.
+A flexible, scalable observability pipeline.
 The Sensu backend processes observation data (events) using filters, mutators, and handlers.
 It maintains configuration files, stores recent observation data, and schedules monitoring checks.
 You can interact with the backend using the API, command line, and web UI interfaces.